 Get this when you book through us:

-A welcome drink each, free parking and 20 per cent off in the spa
+A welcome drink each, free parking and 20 per cent off treatments in the wellness suite

 Noon, but flexible, subject to availability.
 Earliest check-in, 2pm.